18F/development-guide/polls/nodejs_for_backend_2016_12/README.md

-In preparation for a discussion about whether we should try to encourage or discourage backend NodeJS apps, we created a brief survey about NodeJS backend usage.
+In preparation for a discussion about whether we should try to encourage or discourage back end NodeJS apps, we created a brief survey about NodeJS back end usage.
 We received 17 responses of roughly 80 solicited.

 ## 18F projects